-"Most, if not all, companies operate within the cloud now, so the demands for cloud architects have never been higher.
-With this in mind, aspiring enterprise cloud architects need to be flexible, fast learners, and equip themselves with a wide array of hard and soft skills," said Gunnar Menzel Chief Architect for cloud infrastructure services at Capgemini.
+"Most, if not all, companies operate within the cloud today, so the demand for cloud architects has never been higher," said Gunnar Menzel, chief architect for cloud infrastructure services at Capgemini.
+"This means that aspiring cloud architects need to have strong work ethics, be fast learners, and equip themselves with an array of hard and soft skills.

 Read next: How to become an OpenStack engineer

 What is a cloud architect?

 A cloud architect is responsible for overseeing an organisation’s entire cloud environment, making design decisions and planning how new hardware and software will fit in with both the cloud strategy and environment.

 Working across varying cloud environments including public clouds, private clouds and hybrid cloud structures, a cloud architect will also monitor the deployment of applications in the cloud.

 "Today’s cloud architect needs to understand the business sector they are working in, develop technical knowledge related to the business, and deliver impact in their work by thinking about ways to improve business performance," said Menzel.

 One of the main challenges for aspiring cloud architects is obtaining the right skills.
 Like any emerging job role, cloud architecture doesn’t have a fully formed career path so some may feel under pressure to get as much experience as possible.

 Generally speaking, employers will be looking for candidates with experience in numerous cloud computing disciplines.
 These include virtualisation, network infrastructures, virtual storage, software-defined networks, physical data storage and disaster recovery technologies.